sweirich/lambda-n-ways/README.md

 ## Compiling the library

-This library can be compiled using the stack tool, using resolver: https://www.stackage.org/lts-15.14.
+This library can be compiled using the stack tool.
-This LTS pins the implementation to GHC version 8.8.3, which is the most recent implementation of GHC supported by the RepLib and Unbound libraries.
-More recent versions of GHC can be used for benchmarking if Unbound is removed from the test suite.

 The command: